-The highest level of ESG credit relevance, if present, is a score of 3.
-This means ESG issues are credit-neutral or have only a minimal credit impact on the entity(ies), either due to their nature or to the way in which they are being managed by the entity(ies).
-For more information on Fitch's ESG Relevance Scores, visit www.fitchratings.com/esg.
+Unless otherwise disclosed in this section, the highest level of ESG credit relevance is a score of '3'.
+This means ESG issues are credit-neutral or have only a minimal credit impact on the entity, either due to their nature or the way in which they are being managed by the entity.
+For more information on Fitch's ESG Relevance Scores, visit www.fitchratings.com/esg